RyanJMah/Contact-Tracing/README.md

 To run this program, download all dependencies in "requirements.txt" using pip.
 You will also need to be running linux, and have the "bluetoothctl" utility installed.

+To run the Bluetooth scanner, cd into "BLE_Scanner" and run "report_incidents.py".
+To run the GUI, cd into "GUI and Code Generator" and run "GUI.py".

 GUI.py:
 Once the program is run, a GUI will pop up